iamSahdeep/seo_renderer/README.md

 ## Usage

-First we need to add a `RobotDetector` to detect if page is visited by a robot.
-To do this simply wrap `MaterialApp` like this:
+It's required to add a `RobotDetector` to detect if page is visited by a robot and add `seoRouteObserver` to observe when widgets change their visibility.
+To do this simply wrap `MaterialApp` within `RobotDetector` and add `seoRouteObserver` in navigatorObservers:

 ```dart
 runApp(